ShaikhBorhanUddin/Facial-Emotion-Recognition-Project/README.md

 │
 ├── Image/                        # 📊 Project visuals (Images for readme file documentation) │
+├── Dataset/                      # 📃 Not included in the repository duue to exceeding maximum size │
-├── models/                       # 🤖 Models are not included in the repository duue to large size │
+├── models/                       # 🤖 Not included in the repository duue to large size │
 ├── src/                          # 🧠 Core source code (preprocessing, training, testing & visualization)
 │     │
 │     ├── FER_25_ConvNeXtBase.ipynb